tjlytle/SMSProxy/demo/README.md

 *If you're using a local develpoment server, make sure it can be reached by Nexmo so incoming messages can be routed correctly.
 [Forward][1], or [Runscope's Passageway][2] make this easy.

-Edit the configuration in `/bootstrap.php`, or define that configuration in your environment variables.
+Edit the configuration in `.local.php`, or define that configuration in your environment variables.

 ## Usage